 1. Blend the coconut sugar in your high-speed blender (Vitamix, Blendtec, etc) until powdery.
 I don’t know how this works in a normal blender, I’m sure you could get it to break down a bit – but the high speed really pulverizes it to a powder.

-2. Combine coconut sugar and cacao powder in a bowl, and add coconut oil and grapeseed oil.
+2. Combine coconut sugar and cacao powder in a bowl, and add coconut oil and avocado oil.
 Blend on medium with an electric mixer.

 3. Add in the egg yolks and vanilla, and beat until well mixed.

 4. Add the flour and blend on low speed.
 Your batter will become very crumbly looking.